-To get started you will need to: evaluate the digital records you have, or are likely to receive, to identify formats and potential volumes identify records held on removable storage media (such as memory sticks or floppy disks) with a view to transferring them to a more secure storage environment, such as a server ensure there are at least two copies of a digital record.
+To get started: Evaluate the digital records you have, or are likely to receive, to identify formats and potential volumes Identify records held on removable storage media (such as memory sticks or floppy disks) with a view to transferring them to a more secure storage environment, such as a server Ensure there are at least two copies of a digital record.

 Your approach to digital preservation should be modular and flexible, to ensure it is sustainable.